arcjs/arcjs/docs/scripts.md

 # NPM Scripts
-The following npm scripts are available for use during development of Arc Server.
+The following npm scripts are available for use during development of Arc.

 ```
   build       Runs the `build:js` and `clean` scripts.
-  build:js    Builds the Arc Server library into the `/lib` directory for publishing.
+  build:js    Builds the Arc library into the `/lib` directory for publishing.
   clean       Removes the /lib directory.
   debug       Runs and watches the /src directory in debug mode.
   flow        Runs the Flow.js typechecker on the /src directory.